Part of the TeachMe Series

 • Vaginal and urethral tissue lose elasticity

-• Length and width of vagina decrease which reduces the expansile ability of inner vagina during arousal
+• Length and width of the vagina decrease which reduces the expansile ability of the inner vagina during arousal

-• Number of orgasmic contractions is often reduced
+• The number of orgasmic contractions is often reduced

 • More rapid resolution